Preveen369/pomodoro-app/README.md

 ![Language](https://img.shields.io/badge/Language-JavaScript-yellow.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

 **Pomodoro-App** is a beautifully designed productivity application that integrates a to-do list with the Pomodoro time-management technique.
 Built using React, JavaScript, and Tailwind CSS, it offers a seamless user experience with features like task management, a customizable timer, and a progress dashboard.
-The app uses LocalStorage for data persistence, supports multiple themes, and can be hosted on Firebase Hosting for scalable deployment.
+The app uses LocalStorage for data persistence, supports multiple themes, hosted on Firebase Hosting for scalable deployment.

 ---